Non-finitely generated relatively hyperbolic groups and Floyd quasiconvexity: Introduction

-Note that if $G$ acts on $T$ 3-discontinuously and 2-cocompactly then the action is {\it geometrically finite}, i.e. every point of $T$ is either conical or bounded parabolic \cite{Ge1}.
-Conversely if a group $G$ acts geometrically finitely on a {\bf metrisable} space $T$ then the action is $2$-cocompact \cite{Tu3}.
-In case when $G$ is finitely generated then it is known from \cite{Bo1} and \cite{Ya} that the existence of a geometrically finite action of $G$ on a metrisable space $T$ is equivalent to the ``classical'' Farb's definition of relative hyperbolicity \cite{Fa}.
-These facts justify the following "dynamical" definition.
+If $G$ admits a non-parabolic action on $T$ which is 3-discontinuous and 2-cocompact then the action is \it geometrically finite\rm, i.e. every point of $T$ is either conical or bounded parabolic or isolated \cite{Ge1}.
+Conversely if a group $G$ admits a minimal geometrically finite action on a {\bf metrisable} space $T$ without isolated points then the action is $2$-cocompact \cite{Tu3}.
+If $G$ is finitely generated then the existence of a geometrically finite action of $G$ is equivalent (see \cite{Bo1} and \cite{Ya}) to the ``classical'' relative hyperbolicity in the sense of Farb \cite{Fa} and Gromov \cite[8.6]{Gr}.